-Policies and programmes should target expanding access to credit, including the creation of new funds, with broader investment guidelines and possibilities, and small loan programmes with which to make financing more accessible to lower-income households.
+Policies and programmes should target expanding access to credit, including the creation of new funds with broader investment guidelines and possibilities and small loan programmes with which to make financing more accessible to lower-income households.
 Existing lenders should take lower incomes into account by reducing finance costs.

 Loans to entice the development of more middle-market housing would create more integrated markets.

-Programmes should make creative finance available for rental projects as well.
+Programmes should also make creative financing available for rental projects.

-Lending Activity: the performance of key lending indicators over time, such as bond volume, new loans and bonded sales, by lending institution.
+Lending Activity: the performance of key lending indicators over time, such as bond volume, new loans and bonded sales, by a lending institution.